Vyral/base-template/_posts/2018-11-13-finding-the-motivated-in-a-shifting-market.md

 When you’re looking for the motivated consumer, **look for those people who have an emotional need to purchase right now.** You may go through twice as many potential buyers just to locate the one motivated to move forward and complete a whole transaction in this market.

 **Ask them what is prompting them to move, then, go silent and listen for two words to help you identify the willing consumer: “want” and “have.”** Phrases like “I have to move because…” indicate a motivated person.
-Things like “I want to move because…” are a different story.
+Phrases like “I want to move because…” are a different story.
 We all want to move to a bigger house by the beach, but it’s a matter of motivation to make that happen.

 If you have any questions for me, feel free to reach out.
 I look forward to hearing from you.